Current Position of the Market

 First, the relative weakness exhibited by IWM suggests that a deeper correction should soon be taking place.
 Second, the P&F pattern is more suggestive of a top than of a base.
 And third, a dependable short-term cycle is scheduled to bottom around the 17th.
 That cycle is also obvious on the DJIA which should be in the process of topping any day, now.
 This would fit with the current SPX structure which may require another day or two to complete.

 Making a short-term top is still the preferred scenario with a potential 4240-4260 target max.
 What happens next will depend on how much weakness will be triggered by the short-term cycle and if the correction can extend outside of the purple channel and below the 4120 level.

 SPX hourly chart

-UUP (dollar ETF) ($USD chart not available from this data provider)
+UUP (dollar ETF) DLY ($USD chart is not available from this data provider)